David-Buchukuri/time-diff-for-humans/README.md

 # time-diff-for-humans

-get difference between 2 dates in a human readable format, in javascript
+get difference between a time and the current time in a human readable format

 ### Getting Started